Divorce - Filing for in Nova Scotia

 If you have no extra money, but you and your spouse own property, such as a home, investments, or RRSPs, some lawyers may agree to be paid at the end of your case, when you receive your share of the family property.

 Also, some lawyers may consider helping you with just part of your legal issue - for example, preparing an affidavit or examining a witness in court.
-This is sometimes called providing 'unbundled' legal services.
+This is sometimes called providing 'unbundled' or "Limited Scope Retainer" legal services.

 The Legal Information Society of Nova Scotia offers a Lawyer Referral Service where you may be able to arrange a 30 minute meeting with a lawyer for $20.00+HST.
 This will give you an opportunity to ask some questions and perhaps arrange to pay for additional time, as required.